zxy91693/Huawei-2023-Data-Project/README.md

 ## Preprocessing
 The data preprocessing of Huawei 2023 data and also the calculation of popularity

-<mark>The popuarity part is in main/Preprocessing/Preprocessing.ipynb</mark>
-We only use the time series prediction method.
+The `popuarity` part is in `main/Preprocessing/Preprocessing.ipynb` We only use the time series prediction method.

 PDA: